gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 == BENEFITS ==
 * **Builds Strong Customer Base:** The referral coupons offer lucrative deals to attract more and more customers.
-* **Improves Interaction & Engagement Rate:** using coupons and referral marketing together elevates engagement and interaction rate between your business and customers.
+* **Improves Interaction & Engagement Rate:**Using coupons and referral marketing together elevates engagement and interaction rate between your business and customers.
-* **Strong Customer Loyalty:** This plugin helps you create loyal customers as the referral coupon offers keeps your customers close and connected.
+* **Strong Customer Loyalty:** This plugin helps you create loyal customers as the referral coupon offers to keep your customers close and connected.
 * **Enhances Brand Awareness:** The referral marketing approach with coupons helps you to increase your brand awareness among the potential audience.
-* **Improves Customer Lifetime Value:** The coupon deals keeps your customers satisfied and promote their shopping interests.
+* **Improves Customer Lifetime Value:** The coupon deals keep your customers satisfied and promote their shopping interests.
 Thus, it helps in improving your customer lifetime value score.
 * **Leverages Referral Marketing:** It provides the option to share the referral link on Facebook, Twitter, and email.
 This plugin promotes referral marketing tactics by collaborating with coupons marketing.